Skip to main content

 • Completion Date: Day 13

-• If the CAD design resulted in significant changes to system size or production, a PPA true-up will be required
+• If the CAD design resulted in significant changes to system size or production, a PPA amendment will be required to true-up the production guarantee and/or system size with the customer.

-• Production Tolerance: 5% on the negative side, 10% on the positive side
+• Range of Tolerance: 5% on the negative side, 10% on the positive side

 • REMINDER: There is no change order function.
 Ensure accuracy before submission.